 The EPA determined that six categories of asbestos-containing products fit that classification, including:

-State Senator Patty Murray, D-Wash., first introduced the Ban Asbestos in America Act in 2002, which originally aimed to totally ban asbestos in the U.S.
+State Sen. Patty Murray, D-Wash., first introduced the Ban Asbestos in America Act in 2002, which originally aimed to totally ban asbestos in the U.S.

 In 2007, the bill (also known as the Murray bill) passed the U.S. Senate, but died in the U.S. House of Representatives.